Wyzbang/xwing_ai/README.txt

 					Maneuvers for B-Wing and HWK-290, but Tie Bomber and Lambda Shuttle still pending.
 					Improved Ring display on Firefox
 					Added Version display on all pages
+02/20/2014	1.6.B2	New method for generating maneuver tables
+					Maneuvers for all three waves (first for Lambda Shuttle and Tie Bomber)

 --------------
 Known Problems